 The Arts Education Partnership

 The two-year, 36-credit program can be completed fully online.
 Many students, however, complete the program on a hybrid basis, combining online coursework during the academic year with intensive, one-week Residential Summer Studio courses on campus.
+Note, due to COVID-19, the one-week Residential Summer Studio typically held in Gainesville, Florida will be replaced with a two-week, at-home studio intensive.
+Click here for details.

 Additionally, we structured the online curriculum to help you balance all your obligations.
 Instead of juggling two courses, you focus on just one course at a time.
 Courses offered in the Spring and Fall span eight weeks, and students typically take two courses consecutively each 16-week semester.